datagistips/geo4TableSchema/README.md

 - Geometries MUST be at least 100000000 square meters
 - Geometries MUST be inside the `[4.9283, 43.0756, 7.6412, 45.0923]` bounding box.

+> Check the [REFERENCE page](mds/REFERENCE.md) to have to the complete list (but to be completed) list of spatial tags.

 ### Geovalidate
+Now :

 - We have the data : [`invalid-polygon.csv`](invalid-polygon.csv)
 - And the schema : [`schema-polygon.json`](schema-polygon.json)